 Financial Market Development

-- The World Economic Forum ranks Indonesia 49th in the world for financial market development in The Global Competitiveness Report 2015-2016.
+- The World Economic Forum ranks Indonesia 58th in the world for its financial system in The Global Competitiveness Report 2019.

-- Indonesia has a developing Islamic finance subsector, with 12 Islamic commercial banks, which along with the Shariah business units of conventional banks have assets of IDR 273.48 trillion, accounting for 4.6% of total commercial bank assets.
+- Indonesia has a developing Islamic finance subsector, with 14 Islamic commercial banks that, along with the 20 Shariah business units of conventional banks, had assets of IDR 521,230 billion at the end April of 2020.

 - BKPM, the Investment Coordinating Board of the Republic of Indonesia, is the primary interface between business and government, and aims to boost domestic and foreign direct investment through creating a conducive investment climate.